How to Send Money to the US from Canada?

 Can you use Interac e-Transfer to send money to the USA?

-This approach is convenient for smaller amounts and for topping up accounts with FX providers quickly, but it is not the same as directly sending an Interac e-Transfer to a US account, which is not currently possible.
+This approach is often convenient for smaller transfers and quick account funding, but it is not the same as sending an Interac e-Transfer directly to a US recipient.

-Rules for sending money from Canada to the USA: what you need to know
+FINTRAC rules for sending money from Canada to the USA

-Canada's anti-money laundering regulations require reporting entities, including banks and registered money services businesses, to report international electronic funds transfers of CAD $10,000 or more to FINTRAC (Financial Transactions and Reports Analysis Centre of Canada).
+Canadian anti-money laundering regulations require banks and registered money services businesses to report certain large international money transfers to FINTRAC (Financial Transactions and Reports Analysis Centre of Canada).

 What this means for you as a sender

-- Identity verification: Any regulated provider must verify your identity before processing transfers.
-This is typically completed at account opening and does not need to be repeated for each transfer.
+- Identity verification: Regulated providers must verify your identity before processing international transfers.
+This is usually completed during account setup.

-- Source of funds: For larger transfers, providers may ask you to demonstrate where the funds came from.
-Employment income, property sale proceeds, or savings documentation are typical examples.
+- Source of funds: For larger transfers, providers may ask where the money came from.
+Common examples include employment income, property sale proceeds, investments, or savings.

-- Purpose of transfer: You will usually be asked to select or describe the reason for the transfer.
-Tuition payment, property purchase, family support, and business payment are common categories.
+- Purpose of transfer: You may be asked to explain the reason for the transfer, such as tuition payments, property purchases, family support, or business payments.

 FINTRAC threshold: CAD $10,000